 Prerequisite – Access and trunk ports

-Normally, Routers are used to divide broadcast domain and switches (at layer 2) Operates in a single broadcast domain but Switches can also divide broadcast domain by using the concept of VLAN (Virtual LAN).
+Normally, Routers are used to divide the broadcast domain and switches (at layer 2) Operate in a single broadcast domain but Switches can also divide the broadcast domain by using the concept of VLAN (Virtual LAN).

-Vlan is logical grouping of devices in same or different broadcast domain.
-By default, all the switch ports are in Vlan 1.
-As the single broadcast domain is divided into multiple broadcast domains, Routers or layer 3 switches are used for intercommunication between the different Vlans.The process of intercommunication of the different Vlans is known as Inter Vlan Routing (IVR).
+VLAN is the logical grouping of devices in the same or different broadcast domains.
+By default, all the switch ports are in VLAN 1.
+As the single broadcast domain is divided into multiple broadcast domains, Routers or layer 3 switches are used for intercommunication between the different VLANs.The process of intercommunication of the different Vlans is known as Inter Vlan Routing (IVR).

-Now creating vlans on layer 3 switch namely vlan 2 on the switch ports fa0/1, 2 and fa0/3, 4 for vlan 3.
+Now creating VLANs on layer 3 switches namely VLAN 2 on the switch ports fa0/1, 2 and fa0/3, 4 for VLAN 3.

 Now if we will try to ping PC1 to PC4.

 The packet is first delivered to switch then to the destination.
-As the destination is present in other networks, the packet will be first delivered to switch which has a SVI for both vlans (acts as gateway).
+As the destination is present in other networks, the packet will be first delivered to the switch which has an SVI for both VLANs (acts as gateway).

-In Router on a stick method, both switch and router are needed but while using layer 3 switch, a single switch will perform inter-vlan routing as well as the layer 2 functions (Vlan), therefore this method is cost effective and also less configuration is needed.
+In the Router on the stick method, both switch and router are needed but while using layer 3 switches, a single switch will perform inter-VLAN routing as well as the layer 2 functions (Vlan), therefore this method is cost-effective and also less configuration is needed.